braathen/qlikoauth/README.md

 return 'http://localhost/QvAJAXZfc/Authenticate.aspx?type=html&webticket=%s&try=%s&back=%s' % (xmldoc[0].text, '/QlikView/', '')
 ```

 And that's all there is to it!
 The only thing left to do is to setup QlikView Server to respond to webticket requests from the machine running this code.
 I recommend using IP whitelists.
+Also make sure to set the custom authentication url to the server you're installing this on and port 1443 (you can change this in the script).

 Running
 -------